-- > Work with the SENDCO and SEND governor to determine the strategic development of the SEND policy and provision within the school - > Have overall responsibility for the provision and progress of learners with SEND and/or a disability - > The day-to-day management of all aspects of the school's work, including provision for educational needs. - > Keeping the Governing Body informed of all developments with regard to SEND.
+- Work with the SENDCO and SEND link governor to determine the strategic development of the SEND policy and provision within the school - > Have overall responsibility for the provision and progress of learners with SEND and/or a disability - > The day-to-day management of all aspects of the school's work, including provision for educational needs. - Xeep the Local Governance Committee informed of all developments with regard to SEND.

-4.5 Class teachers
+4.5 Class teachers.